AbsaOSS/cobrix/README.md

 ```

-Notice that contacts now is an array of structs.
-That is a company static details can contain zero or mor contacts.
+Notice that `CONTACTS` is now an array of structs, meaning a company's static details can contain zero or more contacts.
 A possible hierarchical record output is
 ```
 scala> import za.co.absa.cobrix.spark.cobol.utils.SparkUtils